chrzaszcz/erlang_doctor/README.md

         called as tr:prev(1,#Fun<tr.15.31036569>,trace)
 ```

-There are also more advanced variants of these fucntions: `tr:next/2` and `tr:prev/2`.
+There are also more advanced variants of these functions: `tr:next/2` and `tr:prev/2`.
 As their second argument, they take a [map of options](https://hexdocs.pm/erlang_doctor/0.3.1/tr.html#t:prev_next_options/0), including:

 - `tab` is the table or list (like the second argument of `tr:filter/2`),